 Abu Rayhan al-Biruni who is also known as Al-Biruni, a famous Islamic Mathematician who studied the works of Aryabhata stated that Aryabhata must be called Aryabhata 1 or Aryabhata the Elder.
 This statement was given claiming there were two scientists named Aryabhata who lived during the same period.
 This created commotion and confusion and did not help in understanding Aryabhata’s life rather created much more confusion.
 The confusion was cleared much later in the year 1926 by B Datta when he said the works Al-Biruni confused to be of two scientists, is only of one, and that is Aryabhata.

-Pataliputra which was the capital of Kusumapura in the Gupta Empire was a major learning hub and was the centre of a communication network.
+Pataliputra which was the capital of Kusumapura in the Gupta Empire was a major learning hub and was the center of a communication network.
 Because of which the works around the world reached the place easily that helped Aryabhata to make major mathematical and astronomical advancements.
 It was believed that he was the head of his school Kulpa in Kusumapura.
-And later to pursue his interest in astronomy also went to study at Nalanda University located in Pataliputra, the speculations of him being the head of his university also remained intact.
+Later to pursue his interest in astronomy also went to study at Nalanda University located in Pataliputra, the speculations of him being the head of his university also remained intact.

 Aryabhata’s Works and Legacy

 The legacy of Aryabhata is truly unmatched, and no one can replicate his major achievements at a world-class level that is relevant to this day ever since.
 His visionary approach was noteworthy.
 Let’s take a look at Aryabhatta Inventions and Aryabhatta Discoveries.

 Aryabhatta Inventions And Aryabhatta Discoveries

 The major works of his that have not been lost are Aryabhatiya and Arya-Siddhanta.
-In both his works he explored Mathematics and astronomy the correlation.
+In both his works he explored Mathematics and astronomy and correlation.
 And he also explained how mathematical equations could help find out the workings of the world via astronomy.